LukeTatarsky/PasswordVault/README.md

 This project is intended for personal and educational use.
 Use at your own risk.

 This tool is as secure as your master password and your machine.

+TPM protection applies **only** while the vault is locked.
+This is a limitation shared by all software password managers.

 No software password manager can completely protect you from malware running on your system.